futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘cmdstanr’
+    Packages suggested but not available for checking: 'cmdstanr', 'blavsam'
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is 222.0Mb
+      installed size is 186.6Mb
       sub-directories of 1Mb or more:
         R           1.2Mb
-        libs      219.0Mb
+        libs      183.6Mb
         testdata    1.4Mb
     ```